Second Battle of Champagne: Battle

 The French commander-in-chief, Joseph Joffre, allotted two reserve divisions to the GAC and ordered the Groupe d'armées de l'Est (GAE, Eastern Army Group) to send all 75 mm field gun ammunition, except for 500 rounds per gun, to the Second and Fourth armies.
 On 26 September, the French attacked again, closed up to the R-Stellung on a 7.5 mi front and gained a foothold in one place.
-Another 2,000 German troops were captured but attacks against the R-Stellung from 27 to 29 September, broke through on 28 September.
-A German counter-attack next day recaptured the ground, most of which was on a reverse slope, which had deprived the French artillery of ground observation.
+Another 2,000 German troops were captured and attacks against the R-Stellung from 27 to 29 September, broke through on 28 September.
+A German counter-attack the next day recaptured the ground, most of which was on a reverse slope, that deprived the French artillery of ground observation.
 Joffre suspended the offensive until more ammunition could be supplied and ordered that the captured ground be consolidated and cavalry units withdrawn.
 Smaller French attacks against German salients continued from 30 September to 5 October.

 On 3 October, Joffre abandoned the attempt at a breakthrough in Champagne, ordering the local commanders to fight a battle of attrition, then terminated the offensive on 6 November.
 The offensive had advanced the French line for about 4 km, at a cost of c.
 100,000 French and British (in Artois) casualties against less German casualties.
 The French had attacked in Champagne with 35 divisions against the equivalent of 16 German divisions.
 On the Champagne front, the Fourth, Second and Third armies had fired 2,842,400 field artillery and 577,700 heavy shells, which, with the consumption during the Third Battle of Artois in the north, exhausted the French stock of ammunition.